 When Yessi reached the sixth grade, her parents enrolled her in a private school.
 There, she was put in the fifth grade, and then held back in the fifth grade three times because– as she was forced to translate to her parents in a parent-teacher conference– she had “some kind of mental retardation.”

 “I was so upset over that, I was determined to show them that was not so,” Yessi said.
-“That semester I focused all my energy in studying really hard, and I finished the semester with honors.
-Of course, by then I had learned enough English to get by, and from that semester on, I passed all my classes and graduated from the eighth grade.”
+“That term I focused all my energy in studying really hard, and I finished the term with honors.
+Of course, by then I had learned enough English to get by, and from that term on, I passed all my classes and graduated from the eighth grade.”

 When it was time for high school, her parents could no longer afford private school for Yessi and her brother, so they put them in a local public high school.
 “I thought walking around not understanding much English or what was going on was frightening enough,” Yessi said.
 “But I soon learned things definitely could get far worse: gang fights and shootings were part of a typical day at my new school.
 The chaotic environment was too terrifying for me, so I decided to leave.”